Alzira, Spain: History

+Alzira was founded by Andalusis under the name Jazīrah Shukr (جَزِيرَة شُقْر) Arabic for "island along the Xúquer", shortened to al-Jazìra in late Andalusi Arabic and early Valencian Romance, from which it was taken into Spanish.

-It was a prosperous trading station during the reign of the Muslim Moors which lasted over five hundred years.
+It was a prosperous trading station during Andalusis' time, which lasted over five hundred years.
 During that time the city had a local administrative government and was considered as a cultural hub for writers, philosophers, and law experts.

 The city was conquered by James I of Aragon on 30 December 1242.